 \section{Qualitative Inspection of the ET framework on ImageNet}

-We have trained the ET network on the masked image completion task using ImageNet-1k dataset~\cite{deng2009imagenet}.
+We trained\footnote{The code is available: \href{https://github.com/bhoov/energy-transformer-jax}{https://github.com/bhoov/energy-transformer-jax}.} the ET network on the masked image completion task using ImageNet-1k dataset~\cite{deng2009imagenet}.
 Each image was broken into non-overlapping patches of 16x16 RGB pixels, which were projected with a single affine encoder into the token space.
-Half of these tokens were ``masked'', e.g., by replacing them with a learnable MASK token.
+Half of these tokens were ``masked'', by replacing them with a learnable MASK token.
 A distinct learnable position encoding vector was added to each token.
 Our ET block then processes all tokens recurrently for $T$ steps.
 The token representations after $T$ steps are passed to a simple linear decoder (consisting of a layer norm and an affine transformation).
 The loss function is the standard MSE loss on the occluded patches.
 See more details on the implementation and the hyperparameters in Appendix \ref{app:imagenet-details}.

 Examples of occluded/reconstructed images (unseen during training) are shown in \autoref{fig:rec-imgs}.
-In general, our model learns to perform the task very well, capturing the texture in dog fur (col 3) and understanding meaningful boundaries of objects.
-However, we observe that our single ET block struggles to understand some global structure, e.g., failing to capture both eyes of the white dog (col 4) and completing irregular brick patterns in the name of extending the un-occluded borders (last col).
+In general, our model learns to perform the task very well, capturing the texture in dog fur (column 3) and understanding meaningful boundaries of objects.
+However, we observe that our single ET block struggles to understand some global structure, e.g., failing to capture both eyes of the white dog (column 5) and completing irregular brick patterns in the name of extending the un-occluded borders (last column).
 We additionally inspect the positional encoding vectors associated with every token, \autoref{fig:ET_block}, where the model learns a locality structure in the image plane that is very similar to the original ViT~\cite{dosovitskiy2021an}.